 WHERE do groups meet?

-Harvest Time small groups meet all over the city in homes, businesses, parks, and other meeting spaces.
+Harvest Time small groups meet all over the area in homes, coffee shops, and restaurants.
+Some groups even meet right here on campus!

 WHEN do Small Groups meet?